 Like the baguette dimensions, one should keep in mind that the space of the breakfast nook must be determined by the number of family members.
 The dimensions, however, can also depend on the number of guests you expect to accommodate from time to time.
 You’ll have better ideas about how to choose your breakfast nook dimensions if you begin by examining available space, design, and lighting for the nook.

 All of these features are critical to the creation of your breakfast nook.
-After you’ve settled on a place and seating options, also consider the intended layout of your breakfast nook.
-The design and number of seats required will be determined by the space available.
+After you’ve settled on a place and seating options, consider the intended layout of your breakfast nook.
+The space available will determine the design and number of seats required.
 There are many things to consider for proper dimensions.
 These have been discussed below.

 Consider Breakfast Nook Location

-There are several things to keep in mind while selecting the location of the breakfast nook.
+When selecting the location of the breakfast nook, there are several things to keep in mind.
 For instance, in a breakfast nook, the space needed by an average person between the chair and the table will be 18 to 24 inches.
 This will ensure that everyone at the nook feels comfortable.

-One should also allow at least 12 inches for individuals to pass by around the breakfast nook.
+You should also allow at least 12 inches for individuals to pass by around the breakfast nook.
 A compact two-person breakfast nook needs at least 5 by 5 feet of space.
-Strive for at least 7 by 10 feet if one wants to accommodate 4-6 individuals.
+Strive for at least 7 by 10 feet if you want to accommodate 4-6 individuals.

 Consider Layout Options

 It’s far easier to choose a layout than it is to pick a location.
-In creating a breakfast nook, one has to design the breakfast nook’s layout and seats.
+In creating a breakfast nook, you can design the breakfast nook’s layout and seats.

 Consider Different Shapes